So I’m a fan of WordPress and I find it to be a great content management system. With the latest update (WordPress 4.0) things have got even cooler.

 However there is a catch with this option.
 If your post falls into more than one category, your URL could be a mess.
 So I stayed away from using this option 🙂

 A word of caution about changing WordPress permalinks

 Permalink structure is something you should decide before you launch your website.
 If you decide to change the permalink structure later, you will mess up.
 Your old post/page links will all become dead (they will return a 404 page).

 If you really have to change your permalink structure at a later time, you have to make sure your old URLs are properly redirected (with a 301) to the new structure.
-You could use the Redirection plugin for this.
-Or you could use this handy line of code by Joost of Yoast.

 Whatever permalink structure you choose, and click Save, your .htaccess file will be automatically updated so the permalink option stays put throughout the site!